Impact of the coronavirus on Real Estate

 Should the current construction sites be closed?

-Construction businesses as a general rule qualify as non-essential.
-Since telework is not possible, construction work can still be carried out provided the social distancing measures are complied with.
-If such compliance is not possible, the construction sites have to be closed.
+Construction businesses as a general rule qualified as non-essential.
+Since telework is not possible, construction work could still be carried out provided the social distancing measures were complied with.
+If such compliance was not possible, the construction sites had to be closed.
 These restrictions were lifted on 4 May, with the exception of social distancing, but the employer must in any case guarantee workers’ health and safety.

 5. Real Estate Taxation